taminomara/psql-hooks/templates/hooks/emit_log_hook.md

 *Use-cases:*

-Setting up a sophisticated logging process, i.e. this hook can log errors on its own and than disable them being added to the main server log.
+Setting up a sophisticated logging process, i.e. this hook can log errors on its own and than disable them being added to the main server log;

-Counting some statistics on log messages.
+counting some statistics on log messages.

 [emit_log_hook_1]: https://github.com/postgres/postgres/blob/master/src/backend/utils/error/elog.c#L1456